-Efficacy of empirical data in Emotional Wellness (mental health) occurs when constants are measured and changed and legitimacy of the data occurs when it is generated by the client.
-The constant in Emotional Wellness (mental health) is the clients’ emotional state.
-Measuring, tacking and improving this constant at every session is what brings about the efficacy of an intervention.
+Efficacy of empirical data in Subconscious Restructuring™ (mental health) occurs when constants are measured and changed and the legitimacy of the data occurs when it is generated by the client.
+The constant in Subconscious Restructuring™ (mental health) is the clients’ emotional state.
+Measuring, tracking, and improving this constant at every session is what brings about the efficacy of an intervention.

-With 23 years of data collection Burris Emotional Wellness has taken data protocol a couple steps further with a three instrument checklist which not only measures the emotional state and relationship satisfaction of the client but also enables the client to grade the effectiveness of the practitioner at every session.
+With 23 years of data collection, Subconscious Restructuring™ has taken data protocol a couple steps further with a three instrument checklist which not only measures the emotional state and relationship satisfaction of the client but also enables the client to grade the effectiveness of the practitioner at every session.

 When following these guidelines and measuring the single constant which drives the behavior of every human being, meds, labels or personal history become unnecessary.
 Collecting data at every session enables the client and practitioner to know if they are indeed getting better by addressing the foundational issues of what is causing them distress.